State of the Industry Impacts Timeshare Exit (2026 Guide)

 Right-sizing is a property-level restructuring strategy

 Right-sizing refers to how developers restructure entire resorts or portfolios to improve operational efficiency and long-term profitability.
 This often involves evaluating underperforming properties, adjusting inventory levels, and realigning ownership structures to better match demand.
-In practice, it may include reducing excess intervals, converting fixed weeks into points-based systems, or selling off the resort project.
+In practice, it may include reducing excess intervals by converting them to whole ownership sales, or converting a portion of the timeshare project into a hotel for nightly rentals while remaining units continue to operate under the timeshare plan.
 While these changes are designed to strengthen the developer’s financial position, they can significantly alter an owner’s usage rights, costs, and potential pathways for timeshare contract termination.

 What consolidation means in practice